microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 Source code writers for [VIPR](https://github.com/microsoft/vipr) utilizing T4 templates.
 The T4TemplateWriter receives an OdcmModel from VIPR and uses it to fill in a T4 template.

 Currently the following target languages are supported:
+- Android
-- Java (for Android and JVM)
+- Java
-- Objective-C (for iOS)
+- Objective-C for iOS

 Generated code depends on an underlying HTTP client and other services.
-These are available for [Android and JVM](https://github.com/officedev/office-365-sdk-for-android) and [iOS](https://github.com/officedev/office-365-sdk-for-ios).
+These are available for [Android](https://github.com/officedev/office-365-sdk-for-android), [Java](https://github.com/officedev/office-365-sdk-for-android) and [iOS](https://github.com/officedev/office-365-sdk-for-ios).

 ## Getting started